-5.22 Option to Become A Decertified Member
+5.22 Option to Become A Decertified Property

-A Decertified Member is a Member which is no longer certified under this Certification Scheme because it did not meet recertification criteria in their current reporting period.
-At Planet Mark's discretion it retains access to Planet Mark resources for a limited period of time.
-Typically for 15 months from the last day of the reporting period for which they did not certify.
+A Decertified Property is a Property which is no longer certified under this Certification Scheme because it did not meet recertification criteria in its current reporting period.
+At Planet Mark's discretion, the organisation retains access to Planet Mark resources for a limited period of time.
+Typically for 15 months from the last day of the reporting period for which the Property did not certify.